 Obey your leaders and submit to them, for they keep watch over your souls as those who will give an account.

-Today’s devotion is excerpted from “The Cure For Complaining” by Dr. Robert Jeffress, 2013.
+Today’s devotion is adapted from “Who Speaks for God?” by Dr. Robert Jeffress, 2008.